*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 Since no one seemed to know the answer, I couldn’t let a good beer go to waste!

 In all fairness, I swear I actually did not know the answer before the tour and it was one of the things I learned.
-I won’t spoil it here in case she repeats that question, but just make sure you listen closely!

 We made another stop by the Parque Bolívar and the Palacio de la Inquisición, where we learned about the history of the Inquisition in Cartagena as well as some background on Simón Bolívar and his role in Colombia’s Independence and Cartagena’s Independence.